xerial/sbt-sonatype/README.md

 ### (project root)/sonatype.sbt

-sbt-sonatype is an autoplugin, it will automatically configure your build.
-There are a few settings though that you need to define yourself.
-Add `Sonatype.sonatypeSettings` in your root project, and then define the following keys:
+sbt-sonatype is an auto-plugin, it will automatically configure your build.
+There are a few settings though that you need to define yourself:

   * `sonatypeProfileName`
      * This is your Sonatype acount profile name, e.g. `org.xerial`.
 If you do not set this value, it will be the same with the `organization` value.